poxar/dotfiles/README.md

 directory spec now, it's just a matter of `stow -S .`, but traditional dotfiles could also be tracked with a little restructuring.

-To deal with ssh I have a `$HOME/.ssh/config` along these lines:
+To deal with SSH I have a `$HOME/.ssh/config` along these lines:

 ```
 Include ~/.config/ssh/defaults